oswdm/datamgmt/README.md

 ```shell
 dvc update -R data/
 ```
 The files are now still compressed.
-So navigate to the data and unzip them with tools like gunzip in linux.
+So navigate to the data and unzip them with tools like gunzip in Linux.
+Make sure that you do not unpack the file into a subfolder but directly into the data folder.

 ### Step 2: run the docker container